 - Complete case files and reports including CENTAUR.

-- Liaise with LC CITEX and update Item Management entry on CENTAUR regarding retention/disposal of any samples.
+- Liaise with ISBC CITEX and update Item Management entry on CENTAUR regarding retention/disposal of any samples.

 - Account for all monies taken up in restoration cases.